Gákti

 A goldwork collar of a traditional Sámi woman's gákti.
 This gákti has a metal embroidery collar with pewter or silver thread and traditional Sámi silver buckles.

 A pattern of a metal embroidered collar for a traditional male Sámi gákti from Åsele, Västerbotten, Sweden.
 The metal thread most commonly used for the embroidery is Pewter.

 Two Finns dressed up in fake gákti outside of Rovaniemi, Finland.
 Though at first glance, these may appear authentic to non-Saami people, the patterns on these gáktis are not traditional anywhere in Sapmi.

-Gákti is the Northern Sámi word used by non-Sámi speakers to refer to many different types of traditional clothing worn by the Sámi in northern areas of Norway, Sweden, Finland and the Kola Peninsula in Russia.
+Gákti is a Northern Sámi term for a type of coat worn by the Sámi in northern areas of Norway, Sweden, Finland and the Kola Peninsula in Russia.
 The gákti is worn both in ceremonial contexts and while working, particularly when herding reindeer.
 The traditional Sami outfit is characterized by a dominant color adorned with bands of contrasting colours, plaits, pewter embroidery, tin art, and often a high collar.